-Prospective concentrators, especially students contemplating graduate work in philosophy, should consult a concentration advisor as early as possible in order to work out an appropriate, unified program.
-Appointments are scheduled through the on-line scheduling system available on the department's web page: www.lsa.umich.edu/philosophy/undergraduate/advisorappointments
+Prospective majors, especially students contemplating graduate work in philosophy, should consult a department advisor as early as possible in order to work out an appropriate, unified program.
+Appointments are scheduled through the on-line scheduling system available on the department's web page: www.lsa.umich.edu/philosophy/undergraduate/advisorappointments.

 The Tanner Philosophy Library is a dedicated collection and space for the study of Philosophy.
 Obert C.Tanner and Grace Adams Tanner provided funds to establish the Tanner Philosophy Library.

 The Department awards the Frankena and Haller Prizes for outstanding achievement.

 The Undergraduate Philosophy Club provides a forum for students interested in philosophy to meet one another and to meet faculty members.

 Phi Sigma Tau is an international honor society which serves to award distinction to students having high scholarship and personal interest in philosophy

 Meteorite is a journal of philosophy edited by undergraduates at the University of Michigan, providing an important student voice within the academy.

 - Michigan Learning Communities